F1r3w477/my-tutorials/Valheim Dedicated VPS - HyperExpert/README.md

 Type `quit` and hit enter/return

 Now you are done!
 Verify that your `start_server.sh` file still look right.
 If it doesn't you can update it or upload the backup you saved.

+Now you can start your server by doing `./start_server.sh`

 # Congratulations you are done!